History of Tel Aviv in Timeline

 2006: Tensions before gay pride parade

-In 2006, tensions between religious and secular Jews before the gay pride parade ended in vandalism of a synagogue.
+Tensions between religious and secular Jews before the 2006 gay pride parade ended in vandalism of a synagogue.

-2006: Tel Aviv Stock Exchange resilience during Lebanon war
+2006: Tel Aviv Stock Exchange resilience during the 2006 Lebanon war

 The Tel Aviv Stock Exchange was higher on the last day of the 2006 Lebanon war than on the first day of fighting.

-As of 2007, Ramat Aviv is undergoing extensive expansion and is set to absorb the beachfront property of Sde Dov Airport after its decommissioning.
+As of 2007 Ramat Aviv, a district in the northern part of the city that is largely made up of luxury apartments and includes Tel Aviv University, is undergoing extensive expansion and is set to absorb the beachfront property of Sde Dov Airport after its decommissioning.

-In 2007, the Sadan Report recommended the introduction of a congestion charge in Tel Aviv, similar to that of London, for road users traveling into the city.
+In 2007, the Sadan Report recommended the introduction of a congestion charge similar to that of London in Tel Aviv as well as other Israeli cities.

 2007: Annual Open House Tel Aviv weekend

-Since 2007, Tel Aviv hosts its well-known, annual Open House Tel Aviv weekend, offering the public free entrance to landmarks, private houses and public buildings.
+Since 2007, Tel Aviv hosts its well-known, annual Open House Tel Aviv weekend, offering free entrance to landmarks, private houses, and public buildings.

-January 2008: Tel Aviv municipality establishes LGBT Community center
+January 2008: Tel Aviv municipality established LGBT Community center

-In January 2008, Tel Aviv's municipality established the city's LGBT Community center, centralizing municipal and cultural services for the LGBT community.
+In January 2008, Tel Aviv's municipality established the city's LGBT Community center.

-In October 2008, Martin Weyl transformed an old garbage dump near Ben Gurion International Airport into an attraction by building an arc of plastic bottles, renaming it Ariel Sharon Park.
+In October 2008, Martin Weyl transformed an old garbage dump near Ben Gurion International Airport, called Hiriya, into an attraction by building an arc of plastic bottles.
+The site was renamed Ariel Sharon Park.

-December 2008: Tel Aviv assembles gay athletes for World Outgames
+December 2008: Tel Aviv began putting together team of gay athletes

-In December 2008, Tel Aviv began assembling a team of gay athletes to participate in the 2009 World Outgames in Copenhagen.
+In December 2008, Tel Aviv began putting together a team of gay athletes for the 2009 World Outgames in Copenhagen.

-In 2008, 20 additional kindergarten classes were opened in Tel Aviv due to population growth.
+As a result of population growth, 20 additional kindergarten classes were opened in 2008-09 in Tel Aviv.

 In 2008, a center for secular Jewish studies and a secular yeshiva opened in Tel Aviv.